 This confirms that Smart Stock Notifications has recorded the alert request.

-When Price-Drop signup is enabled, the product page will display a “Notify me” form.
+When Price-Drop signup is enabled, the product page will displays a notification form for shoppers who want to track a lower price..

 Tip: If the shopper leaves the target price blank, they will be notified of any price drop.